Do You Burn More Calories When Sick?

 Conversely, insufficient calorie consumption may lead to a lack of energy and potentially prolong the duration of sickness.
 Therefore, it is important to ensure that you provide your body with enough calories to support its increased energy demands when you are sick.

-According to Juan Ochoa Gautier, MD, a Medical Director from the intensive care unit in New Jersey, increased calorie and protein intake is essential during sickness.
-This is necessary to support protein synthesis and maintain the body’s overall homeostasis.
+Dr. Juan Ochoa Gautier, a Medical Director from the intensive care unit in New Jersey, emphasizes the importance of increased calorie and protein intake during these times to support these heightened metabolic activities.

 Yes, when fighting an infection, your body tends to burn more calories.
 This is because the body increases its metabolism and undergoes various metabolic changes to maintain homeostasis in response to the presence of bacteria, viruses, yeast, fungi, or other microorganisms.